lmos-ai/lmos-website/src/pages/about_us.md

 Our mission is to bring such a community together—not driven by closed incentives, but by a shared vision of what the future of AI could be. **The journey has just begun.** There is still much to build, and we must move fast.
 We invite developers, innovators, and visionaries to join us in creating a better future for AI through our **GitHub organization**.

-With determination and a shared vision for an open Agent Computing future,
+With unwavering commitment and a united vision for an open Agent Computing future,

 [**Arun Joseph**](https://www.linkedin.com/in/arun-joseph-ab47102a/)